ChatHub19/ChatHub/README.md

 ```
 > Install the latest version of [git](https://git-scm.com/downloads) with the default settings.

-Run the following command to download the latest version from the server:
+Run the following command to download the latest version from the server: <br>

 **Windows**
 ```
 resetGit.cmd